 Federal Subsidized Stafford Loan

-The Subsidized Stafford Loan does not charge the borrower with interest on the amount borrowed while in school and for six months after leaving school.
-During these periods, interest is paid to the lender by the U.S. government.
+The Subsidized Stafford Loan for undergraduate students does not charge the borrower with interest on the amount borrowed while in school and for six months after leaving school.
+During these periods, interest is paid by the lender by the U.S. government.

 Federal Unsubsidized Stafford Loan

-The Federal Unsubsidized Stafford Loan allows students to borrow a Federal Stafford Loan even if they did not demonstrate sufficient financial need for the subsidized version.
+The Federal Unsubsidized Stafford Loan for both graduates and undergraduates allows students to borrow a Federal Stafford Loan even if they did not demonstrate sufficient financial need for the subsidized version.
 The same terms and conditions as the Subsidized Stafford Loan apply except that the borrower is responsible for interest that accrues while she/he is in school and after leaving school.

 Federal Parent PLUS Loan

-The Federal Parent PLUS loan is available to parents of dependent students to help pay their childís educational expenses.
+The Federal Parent PLUS loan is available to parents of dependent students to help pay their child’s educational expenses.
 PLUS loans are not based on need.
-They can be combined with other financial aid resources and cannot exceed the studentís cost of education.
+They can be combined with other financial aid resources and cannot exceed the student’s cost of attendance.

 Federal Graduate PLUS Loan